poiyomi/PoiyomiDocs/README.md

 ## Making a Blog Post

 For those active in this project, the main Blog is located in the folder `/blog`.
+This is where Tips, Tricks, and helpful articles will be posted in.
 Creating a Blog Post requires a few things:

 - Your Name and info in the `authors.yml` file, located inside the `/blog` folder.
 Use currently-added Authors for reference.
 - Must be in Markdown format.